-The Environmental Working Group has rounded up their 2019 Guide to Sunscreens.
-This list provides the best choices for safe and effective sunscreens.
-EWG rates thousands of sunscreens from 0 to 10.
-This is known as the ingredient hazard score and reflects known and suspected hazards of ingredients.
-The safest products are rated 0 to 2 (green).
-Products that are rated 3 to 6 (yellow) have moderate hazards to health, and from 7 to 10 (red) are considered high hazards to health.
+It’s that time of year again when the Environmental Working Group (EWG) puts together their list of the safest and most effective sunscreens.
+This year the EWG rated 730 sunscreens, 460 daily moisturizers and 100 lip products with SPF values, with a score from 0 to 10.
+The score measured both the degree of protection from the sun’s ultraviolet radiation and the hazards of all ingredients on the label.
+The best products are rated 0 to 2 (green).
+Products that are rated 3 to 6 (yellow) have moderate hazards to health and lesser protection, and from 7 to 10 (red) are considered high hazards to health and least protection.

 • Cover up: Shirts, hats, shorts and pants shield your skin from the sun’s UV rays, reducing burn risk by 27%.